-Brief profile of Mr. Mukherjee is given below:
+Brief resume of Mr. Joydeep Mukherjee (DIN: 06648469) who is proposed to be reappointed as Director, is given below:

-Mr. Joydeep Mukherjee, aged 56 years, holds a master's degree in International Business and Marketing (E.M.I.B) from Indian Institute of Foreign Trade and a bachelor's degree (honours) from Calcutta University.
+Mr. Joydeep Mukherjee, aged 57 years, holds a master's degree in International Business and Marketing (E.M.I.B) from Indian Institute of Foreign Trade and a bachelor's degree (Honours) from Calcutta University.
 He has also undergone several top management level Executive Education programs in IMD Lausanne, CH and ISB Hyderabad.
 Mr. Mukherjee has over 33 years of experience in leading large teams and delivering results across various industries.
-Prior to joining Zuari Cement Limited, Mr. Mukherjee was working as Chief Operating Officer at RR Kabel, a leading wires and cable manufacturer in India.